OpenElements/voting-contract/README.md

 TODO

+> **Note**
+> The project contains the `deploy-voting-contract.sh` script that can be called to deploy the smart contract by calling the `VotingContractDeployment` java class.

 ### 6. A simple ui for interacting with contracts

 The `backend` module of the project contains a [spring boot](https://spring.io/projects/spring-boot) application that provides a simple web ui to interact with smart contracts.
 The ui has several views while each view represents a single functionality of a contract like voting or authorizing an account to vote.